dotnet/AspNetCore.Docs/aspnetcore/client-side/import-export-interop.md

   > [!WARNING]
   > The JS interop API requires enabling <xref:Microsoft.Build.Tasks.Csc.AllowUnsafeBlocks>.
 Be careful when implementing your own unsafe code in .NET apps, which can introduce security and stability risks.
 For more information, see [Unsafe code, pointer types, and function pointers](/dotnet/csharp/language-reference/unsafe-code).

-  In apps generated from the `wasmbrowser` or `wasmconsole` templates, the <xref:Microsoft.Build.Tasks.Csc.AllowUnsafeBlocks> property is set in the project file (`.csproj`).

-* For the .NET 7 release, you must specify `WasmMainJSPath` to point to a file on disk.
+* Specify `WasmMainJSPath` to point to a file on disk.
 This file is published with the app, but use of the file isn't required if you're integrating .NET into an existing JS app.

   In the following example, the JS file on disk is `main.js`, but any JS filename is permissable: